aria1233/alx-low_level_programming/0x00-hello_world/README.md

-prints programming is like building a multilingual puzzle
+prints programming is like building a multilingual puzzle.